alexdon256/CinemaSearch/scripts/README_FIREFOX_CODECS.md

 # Firefox and Video Codecs Installation Script

-This script installs and configures Firefox with full video codec support on Clear Linux OS.
+This script installs and configures Firefox with full video codec support on CachyOS (Arch-based).

 ## Features